-- (1) (Inclusiveness) A society where everyone can play an active role by eliminating various barriers and differences such as urban and rural areas, borders, ages, and the presence or absence of disabilities. - (2) (Sustainability) A society that is free from social loss, convenient and sustainably growing. - (3) (Reliability) A society that is tough and vibrant centered on human, in which safety and security will be ensured and the bonds of trust will not be shaken even in the event of unforeseen circumstances, that is Society 5.0 are expected to be realized.
+- (1) Inclusiveness: A society where everyone can play an active role by eliminating various barriers and differences such as urban and rural areas, borders, ages, and the presence or absence of disabilities - (2) Sustainability: A society that is free from social loss, convenient and sustainably growing - (3) Reliability: A society that is resilient and vibrant, centered on human, in which safety and security are ensured and the bonds of trust will not be shaken even in the event of unforeseen circumstances, that is, Society 5.0

-It is thought that CPS will be used in various aspects of social activities, such as monitoring the real world through information and communication networks, aggregating the results as big data, analyzing the big data in cyber space and driving the real world based on the results using various actuators.
-There are great expectations that this system will realize a strong and vibrant society centered on human.
+It is thought that CPSs will be used in various aspects of social activities, such as monitoring the real world through information and communication networks, aggregating the results as big data, analyzing the big data in cyber space and improving the real world based on the results using various actuators.
+There are high expectations that this system will realize a strong and vibrant society centered on humans.